AdobeDocs/experience-platform.en/help/dashboards/query.md

 The CDP Insights Data Models feature exposes the SQL that powers the insights for various profile, destination and segmentation widgets.
 You can customize these SQl query templates to create CDP reports for your marketing and KPI use cases.

-CDP reporting provides insights into your profile data and its relationship with segments and destinations.
+CDP reporting provides insights into your profile data and its relationship with audiences and destinations.
 See the CDP Insights Data Model documentation for detailed information on how to [apply the he CDP Insights Data Models to your particular KPI use cases](./cdp-insights-data-model.md).

 ## Example queries

 The following example queries include sample SQL that can be used in [!DNL Query Service] to explore, verify, and process the raw datasets that power your dashboards.

-### Count of Profiles by Identity
+### Count of profiles by identity

 This profile insight provides a breakdown of identities across all of the merged profiles in the dataset.